amargajula123/MLOps_California_House_Price_Prediction/README.md

 git pull

-git pull is for there will some content is available in the github and that is not available in your local system them you supposed to do git pull
+git pull is for there will some content is available in the github and that is not available in your local system then you supposed to do git pull
 ```